JAlcocerT/JAlcocerT/content/blog/ai-data-chat.md

 {{< /cards >}}

 They both use [**LangChain** as RAG framework](#exploring-langchain)

+And they were great to give me an understanding oon what a RAG is and how to build one.

 We can build very interesting **QnA** over knowledge apps: https://github.com/langchain-ai/chat-langchain